Dear Spain: Please stop ruining international cuisine

 Damn right they wouldn’t.

-Your Spanish grandmother would have been happy to make paella out of the neighbor’s cat, if she could catch it.
+Your Spanish grandmother would have been happy to make paella out of the neighbor’s dog or cat, if she could catch it.

 The post-Civil-War situation was that brutal.

 Recently, there’s been a new scandal – also complete bullshit – about Buzzfeed’s recipe for Spanish omelette with chorizo.

 While I agree that Buzzfeed sucks, let’s be real…

 Anyone with 4 seconds to spend on Google can find dozens of Spanish chefs and food bloggers who are happy to share their personal recipes for tortilla española con chorizo.

 If a foreigner suggests a non-standard recipe, they end up facing a whole online inquisition.
 Who are you to add one typical Spanish ingredient to another Spanish classic?

 But there’s a twist to this story, and you probably won’t see this mentioned anywhere else.